 At the end of the path is a beautiful lookout point with incredible views of Jamison Valley.
 From that lookout you have the option to extend your walk deeper into the valley to get even better views of the waterfall where the creek drops into the valley.

-Make a day of it and have a picnic at the popular Leura Cascades picnic area, which provides tables, seating, toilets and plenty of shaded sections.
-An interesting fact is that this picnic area used to a public swimming bath.
+Make a day of it and have a picnic at the popular Leura Cascades picnic area, which provides tables, seating, toilets, and plenty of shaded sections.
+An interesting fact is that this picnic area used to be a public swimming bath.